Wreay

-Heritage
+History

 The chapel was recorded in William Hutchinson's Directory of Cumberland, published in 1738: "The chapel of Wrea, in the parish of St Cuthbert is as ancient, at least, as the reign of King Henry II, for in the year 1319 Bishop Halton allowed a chaplain to it to attend divine office on condition that he resided upon the place....
 The chapelry consists of the villages of Wrea of 20 families and Newbiggin."

 An entry for the village appeared in 1870/1872, in John Marius Wilson's Imperial Gazetteer of England and Wales: "WREAY, a chapelry in Carlisle-St. Mary parish, Cumberland; on the Lancaster and Carlisle railway, 5½ miles SSE of Carlisle.
 It has a post-office under Carlisle, and a r. station.
 Acres, 1,088.
 Real property, £1,967.
 Pop., 166.
 Houses, 31.
 The property is divided among a few.
 The living is a p. curacy in the diocese of Carlisle.
 Value, £86.* Patrons, the Dean and Chapter of Carlisle.
 The church was built in 1739 [sic; 1839?].
 There is a partially endowed school."

 Scalescheugh Hall, which stands outside the village near to the A6 road dates from 1746 and was enlarged in 1913–1914.
-It was many years a residential home for cerebral palsy sufferers and has since been converted into apartments though the building suffered a large fire in September 2019.
+It was many years a residential home for people with cerebral palsy and has since been converted into apartments though the building suffered a large fire in September 2019.
 There are the remains of a Roman fort at Park Farm House half a mile NE of the village, to the west of the Roman road from York to Carlisle.

 The pub restaurant, the Plough Inn, has been the meeting place at Candlemas since the 1660s of local trustees known as the Twelve Men of Wreay.
 Originally local landowners, they contributed to the upkeep of the church, appointed and paid the salary of the priest-cum-schoolmaster, and acted as guardians of the poor.
 The Twelve, who second new members as required, still meet annually.
 Traditionally they would eat a meal of bread, cheese, oatcake, butter and ale, smoke long clay pipes, tell tales of bygone days, and sing songs.
 The institution of the Twelve Men was the subject of a local television report in 2011.

 Visitors to the Plough on Shrove Tuesday 1790 were the local landowner and industrialist John Losh (died 1814), father of Sara and resident at the mansion of Woodside, three miles up the road, Charles Howard, 11th Duke of Norfolk, Losh's brother James, and his cousin Joseph Liddell.
 They began the custom of annually electing a Mayor of Wreay, but this was abolished 90 years later due to rowdyism.

 There is a path from the village to Wreay Woods Nature Reserve, a remnant of a much larger expanse of woodland alongside the River Petteril, managed by the Cumbria Wildlife Trust.